olcai/ais-logger/README.md

 AIS Logger
 ==========

-* AIS Logger is a simple viewer and logger for data received by AIS-transponders or -receivers
+AIS Logger is a simple viewer and logger for data received by AIS-transponders or -receivers.

+In summary:

 * Capture raw data from a serial port or through a network
-* Displays data in list views and maps
+* Display data in list views and maps
 * Can log data to a SQLite database
 * Platform independent, written in Python and WxPython
 * Free software under the [MIT license][mitlicense]